ActiveCampaign/mailmason/README.md

 Check out `Gruntfile.js` for more details on how each task works.

 ### Run specific tasks
 In most cases running `npm start` and letting the watcher do the builds for you will get the job done.
-But sometimes you may want to run granular scripts to build just the HTML or CSS.
+But sometimes you may need to run granular scripts to just build the HTML or CSS.

 ```bash
 npm run html